z4m1n0/kivitendo-erp/css/less/READ_ME.md

 First set the cursor of your terminal to <code>/css/less/</code> (<code>cd /css/less</code>)<br>
 Use following command: <code>lessc style.less ../style.css</code><br>
 For minifiying the output css:  <code>lessc -x style.less ../style.css</code><br>
-Then a new <code>/css/style.css</code> is created except when errors occurs.
+Then a new <code>/css/style.css</code> is created except if errors occur.

 ## Developing kivitendo CSS (not customizing)
 Read style.less.<br>
-This is the comand center for the whole less stuff.<br>
+This is the control center for the whole less stuff.<br>
 Variables can be set or changed in variables.less.<br>
 Variables are efficacious in the other less files.